 Golden Ratio Calculator

-You can also check out the proportion calculator if you want to analyze ratios in general.
+You can also check out the proportion calculator if you want to learn about ratios in general.

 Golden ratio as line segments

-1. Find the longer segment and label it aa.
+1. Find the length of the longer segment and label it a.

-2. Find the shorter segment and label it bb.
+2. Find the length of the shorter segment and label it b.

 Golden rectangle

-The golden rectangle is a rectangle with a length of a+ba+b and width of aa.
-This rectangle is often seen in art, as it has been said it's the most pleasing to the eye of all such rectangles.
-The golden rectangle calculator is a convenient way to find the golden rectangle instead of working it by hand.
+The golden rectangle is a rectangle whose side lengths obey the golden ratio, i.e., the proportion of its length to width is 1.6181.618.
+This rectangle is often seen in art, as it is believed to be the most pleasing to the human eye of all rectangles.
+The golden rectangle calculator is a convenient way to find the sides of a golden rectangle instead of working them out by hand.

 What is the golden ratio?